Software tool-set for automated quantum system identification and device bring up: Optimal Control

 The control field $c(t)$, as seen by the qubit and written in the Hamiltonian, is typically different from the programmed field in signal generators of an experimental setting.
 The mathematical background is described in \cite{wittler2021integrated}.
 The process is implemented as a generator using a number of devices to realize the signal chain.

-In the generator, a number of devices arranged into signal chains by specifying their inputs.
-This is processed into a directed, acyclic graph that can be executed to compute a realistic control signal by generating a low-resolution envelope on an AWG that is then interpolated to simulation resolution and mixed with a cosine signal from a rf-source.
-Finally, these voltage signals are converted to energy (or frequency) scale to be put into the Hamiltonian.
+In the generator, a number of devices are arranged into signal chains by specifying their inputs and finally, their voltage signals are converted to energy (or frequency) scale to be put into the Hamiltonian.